dansomrob/dansomrob.github.io/hidden.md

 I like to tell people I am studying physics 'because it makes me sound smart'.
 I don't know what occupation I'd like to go into.
 I know that I don't want to do PhD.

->From time to time I meet with a youth in whom I can wish for no alteration or improvement, only I am sorry to see how often his nature makes him quite ready to swim with the stream of the time; and it is on this that I would always insist, that man in his fragile boat has the rudder placed in his hand, just that he may not be at the mercy of the waves, but follow the direction of his own insight.
-Goethe
+> *From time to time I meet with a youth in whom I can wish for no alteration or improvement, only I am sorry to see how often his nature makes him quite ready to swim with the stream of the time; and it is on this that I would always insist, that man in his fragile boat has the rudder placed in his hand, just that he may not be at the mercy of the waves, but follow the direction of his own insight.* Goethe

-wealth has only a trivial effect on happiness unless we have more than those around us, suggesting it is status and not money that we are really after

 ### My Future Relationships

 I know that I don't want to meet my future partner online.

 >Some ten years ago, I found myself in an after-dinner conversation, lubricated by wine, with an American who had been educated at an Ivy League college and was then teaching in Europe.
 As our conversation drifted toward matters of life, marriage and children, I was initially surprised by his statement that whoever he had married, the outcome in terms of where they lived, what type of house they owned, what kind of holidays and entertainment they would enjoy, and even what colleges their children would attend would be practically the same.
 His reasoning was as follows: “**When I went to [Ivy League institution], I knew that I would marry a woman I met there.
 Women also knew the same thing.
 We all knew that our pool of desirable marriage candidates would never be as vast again.
 And then whomever I married would be a specimen of the same genre: They were all well-educated, smart women who came from the same social class, read the same novels and newspapers, dressed the same, had the same preferences about restaurants, hiking, places to live, cars to drive and people to see, as well about how to take care of the kids and what schools they should attend.
-It really made almost no difference socially whom among them I married.**” Article by [[Branko Milanovic](https://quillette.com/2019/10/18/rich-like-me-how-assortative-mating-is-driving-income-inequality/)]
+It really made almost no difference socially whom among them I married.**” Article by [Branko Milanovic](https://quillette.com/2019/10/18/rich-like-me-how-assortative-mating-is-driving-income-inequality/)

 ### The Immediate Future: Summer Term

-I've begun thinking heavily about the teleology of university.
-This means instead of thinking in terms of cause and effect we now think of the **purpose** of what were doing.

 There are some positive things that have happened to build one so far.
 I enjoy playing lacrosse and jitsu, improving both is important.